Support for Learning

 Achievement for ALL

 A culture of ‘achievement for all’ is embedded across our new school.
-Expectations will be the same for all, and all routes will lead to recognised qualifications.
+Expectations are the same for all, and all routes lead to recognised qualifications.

 Universal Provision